 In 2008 San Antonio Entrepreneur Sardar Biglari purchased the chain which had only shrunk further after leaving Texas.
 He began another wave of expansion including news stores in Houston.
 These would be built at a much slower place with construction lasting from 2008-2013.
 When they first opened, Steak n Shake was well received.
 Bigger issues within the company would make their way down the chain of command.
 The stores would develop a reputation for slow and often poor service, albeit good food.
-The expansion undertaken by Biglari was comprised of company owned stores which were becoming unprofitable.
-Throughout 2018 and 2019 the Houston locations would sporadically close while attempting to switch to franchised locations.
+The expansion undertaken by Biglari was composed of company owned stores which were quickly becoming unprofitable.
+Throughout 2018 and 2019 the Houston locations would sporadically close while attempting to switch to franchised ownership.
 During the COVID crisis the final blow was dealt with all Houston locations permanently closing by the end of June 2020.
 Since the closing of these stores, local C-Store chain, Now & Forever has reopened a Counter Service only location within one of their stores at 13905 Westheimer Rd, Houston, TX 77077.

 |2227 Gessner Rd Houston, TX||1976-1978 Sold to Grandy's, Now Taqueria Cancun|

 |8111 S Gessner Rd Houston, TX||1976-1978 Sold to Grandy's, Now Taqueria Arandas|

 |5322 Farm to Market 1960 Rd W Houston, TX||1976-1978 Sold to Grandy's, Demolished 2018|

 |3730 Kirby Dr Houston, TX||1976-1978 Sold to Grandy's, Later Demolished|

 |5745 Westheimer Rd Houston, TX||1976-1978 Sold to Grandy's, Now James Coney Island, Highly remodeled|